Translation functors and decomposition numbers for the periplectic Lie superalgebra $\mathfrak{p}(n)$: Introduction

-A standard fact of $\mathcal{F}_n$ is that projective modules are at the same time injective, and so they have in particular both a filtration by thick and by thin Kac modules.
+A standard fact of $\mathcal{F}_n$ is that projective modules are at the same time injective, and so in particular they have both a filtration by thick and by thin Kac modules.
 Although the category is preserved under taking the dual of a representation, this duality is {\it not} fixing the simple objects, but permutes them in an interesting way.
 In Section~\ref{ssec:duality_simple} we determine the highest weight of the dual to a simple module which at the same time gives us finer information about the structure of modules.

-Finally we show (Theorem~\ref{ssec:categorical_action}) that the translation functors induce an action of the Temperley--Lieb algebra $\op{TL}_\infty=\op{TL}_\infty(q+q^{-1})$ attached to the infinite symmetric group $S_{\infty}$ on the category $\mathcal{F}_n$, where the parameter $\delta=q+q^{-1}=0$, hence $q=\pm i$ is a primitive fourth root of unity.
+Along the way we show (Theorem~\ref{ssec:categorical_action}) that the translation functors induce an action of the Temperley--Lieb algebra $\op{TL}_\infty=\op{TL}_\infty(q+q^{-1})$ attached to the infinite symmetric group $S_{\infty}$ on the category $\mathcal{F}_n$, where $q=\pm i$ is a primitive fourth root of unity.
 As far as we know this is the first instance of a categorical Hecke algebra action at roots of unity using abelian categories.
 This is in contrast with the approach of \cite{CK}, where homotopy categories of complexes are used, and in contrast to \cite{EQ} where the Schur-Weyl dual quantum group for $\mathfrak{sl}_2$ at $q=i$ is categorified using the concept of p-dg categories.
 As an application of this categorical Temperley-Lieb algebra action we deduce in Theorem~\ref{thrm:blocks} a description of the blocks in $\mathcal{F}_n$ with the action of the translation functors (Corollary~\ref{thrm:blocks}). \\

-This paper is part of a WINART group project which took part in March 2016.
-In the second part of the paper (to appear) we will introduce and describe the odd VW-algebras (or odd affine Nazarov-Wenzl algebras) which describe the natural transformations between the translation functors in the spirit of \cite{BS}, \cite{ES}.
-In fact, up to crucial signs, the relations in this algebra are exactly the ones from \cite{ES}.
-In particular, it has a basis completely analogous to \cite[2.3]{ES} with a commutative subalgebra generated by elements as in \cite[(11)]{ES}, but using now the element $\Omega$ from above.
-This algebra is a degenerate affine version of the odd or marked Brauer algebra studied in \cite{M}, \cite{KT}. \\
+This paper is the first part of a WINART group project which took part in March 2016.
+In the second part, \cite{second}, we introduce the {\it affine VW supercategory} $s\VW$ and the {\it affine VW superalgebras} (or odd affine Nazarov-Wenzl algebras) $s\VWd$ which describe the natural transformations between the translation functors in the spirit of \cite{BS}, \cite{ES}, but using now the element $\Omega$ from above.

-The odd VW-algebras were studied independently also in \cite{CP}, where a basis theorem appears as well.
-We should also mention some overlap with \cite{Col} which independently introduced the Casimir elements and Jucys--Murphy elements and classified blocks.